KodlabPenn/kodlab_mjbots_sdk/README.md

 # Usage
 ## MjbotsControlLoop:
-To use the `MjbotsControlLoop` create a class which inherits the `MjbotsControlLoop` and implements `CalcTorques` to set the torques in the robot object.
+To use the `MjbotsControlLoop` create a class which inherits the `MjbotsControlLoop` and implements `Update` to set the torques in the robot object.

     class Controller : public MjbotsControlLoop{
       using MjbotsControlLoop::MjbotsControlLoop;
-      void CalcTorques() override{
+      void Update() override{
         std::vector<float> torques = control_effort;
         robot_->SetTorques(torques);
       }